The path-missing and path-free complexes of a directed graph: Proof of the f-polynomial

 Now, forget that we have fixed $c$.
-We thus have shown that each quasi-cycle $c$ of $G$ is a quasi-cycle of $G \backslash e$ and contains at least one quasi-cycle of $G / e$.
+We thus have shown that each quasi-cycle $c$ of $G$ is a quasi-cycle of $G \backslash e$ and a quasi-cycle of $G / e$.
 Therefore, since $G$ has at least $k$ disjoint quasi-cycles, we conclude that each of the two graphs $G \backslash e$ and $G / e$ has at least $k$ disjoint quasi-cycles. \end{proof}